CRIMINAL DEFENSE LAWYER & Criminal Attorney

 With the tenacity to seek the best outcome for each and every client, I work tirelessly on behalf of clients.
 I will oppose the prosecution’s efforts to convict, including challenging their theories of the case and the evidence they intend to present.

 You Have the Legal Right to Remain Silent – Preserve This Right by Not Discussing Your Case with the Police

 We all have the right to remain silent, and not to incriminate ourselves when charged with (or facing the possibility of being charged with) a crime.
 Please use this right.

 If you believe that the police are investigating you for a crime, you do not have to answer their questions.
-You can (and should) inform the police that that all questions that they may have be addressed to your lawyer.
+You can (and should) inform the police that all questions that they may have be addressed to your criminal defense lawyer.